MicrosoftDocs/memdocs/memdocs/intune/protect/microsoft-tunnel-configure.md

 ## Deploy the Microsoft Tunnel client app

 To use the Microsoft Tunnel, devices need access to a Microsoft Tunnel client app.
-You can deploy the app to devices by assigning it to users.
+You can deploy the tunnel client app to devices by assigning it to users.
 The following apps are available:

 **Android**:

 - **Microsoft Defender for Endpoint** - Download Microsoft Defender for Endpoint for use as the Microsoft Tunnel client app from the **Google Play** store.
 See [Add Android store apps to Microsoft Intune](../apps/apps-add.md).

-  When you use Microsoft Defender for Endpoint as your Microsoft Tunnel client application and as a mobile threat defense (MTD) application, see [Use Microsoft Defender for Endpoint for MTD and as the Microsoft Tunnel client app](#use-custom-settings-for-microsoft-defender-for-endpoint) for important configuration guidance.
+  When you use Microsoft Defender for Endpoint as your tunnel client application and as a mobile threat defense (MTD) application, see [Use Microsoft Defender for Endpoint for MTD and as the Microsoft Tunnel client app](#use-custom-settings-for-microsoft-defender-for-endpoint) for important configuration guidance.

 **iOS/iPadOS**:

-- For iOS/iPadOS, download the **Microsoft Tunnel** app from the Apple **App Store**.
+- For iOS/iPadOS, download the **Microsoft Tunnel** client app from the Apple **App Store**.
 See Add iOS store apps to Microsoft Intune.

 For more information on deploying apps with Intune, see [Add apps to Microsoft Intune](../apps/apps-add.md).